dmlc/dgl/examples/pytorch/grace/README.md

 ## How to run examples

 In the paper(as well as authors' repo), the training set and testing set are split randomly with 1:9 ratio.
-In order to fairly compare it with other models with public split, in this repo we also provide its results using public split.
-To run the examples, follow the following instructions.
+In order to fairly compare it with other models with the split they used, termed public split, in this repo we also provide experiment results using public split.
+To run the examples,

 ```python
 # Cora with random split